gxespino/gxespino.github.io/about.md

   <li>
      <p><img src="https://s3-us-west-2.amazonaws.com/g-portfolio/image1.JPG" width="200" height="112"></img></p>
      <a target="_blank" href="http://www.slideshare.net/gespinosa1/web-mock">Stubbing with WebMock</a><i> - slides don't do it justice, you had to be there</i>
-     <p>Gave a 5 minute talk on stubbing external services within tests using the gem WebMock.
+     <p>Gave a 5 minute talk on stubbing external services within tests using the WebMock gem.
 I gave a live demonstration on WebMock's usage via a TDD approach and lastly, I discussed the pros and cons of stubbing external services in general.</p>
   </li>
 </ul>